cifkao/ismir2019-music-style-translation/README.md

 The scripts for training the models are in the `ismir2019_cifka.models` package.

 The `experiments` directory has a subdirectory for each model from the paper.
-The `model.yaml` file in each directory contains all the hyperparameters and other settings required to train and use the model; the first line also tells you which script to use it with.
+The `model.yaml` file in each directory contains all the hyperparameters and other settings required to train and use the model; the first line also tells you what type of model it is (i.e. `seq2seq_style` or `roll2seq_style`).
 For example, to train the `all2bass` model, run the following command inside the `experiments` directory:
 ```sh
 python -m ismir2019_cifka.models.roll2seq_style --logdir all2bass train
 ```